Our Doctors and Orthoptists

 Peter is a staff specialist at SEH where he teaches Cornea, Anterior Segment and Cataract Surgery to Registrars and Fellows.
 Dr Kim has published over 40 scientific articles in international medical journals as well as two book chapters in his areas of expertise.
 He has presented at numerous Australian and international meetings.
 His interests include cataract and refractive surgery, corneal transplantation, keratoconus management (collagen cross-linking, Intacs/Kerarings) and strabismus surgery.
 Dr Kim also speaks Korean.

 Neryla commenced at Epping Eye Surgery in April 2015.
-Neryla is an Orthoptist with specific expertise in off and on-road assessments for drivers with vision defects, such as poor visual acuity, peripheral vision loss and eye movement disorders.
+Neryla is an Orthoptist who has specific expertise in off and on-road assessments for drivers with vision defects, such as poor visual acuity, peripheral vision loss and eye movement disorders.
 Neryla has over 20 years of experience at Sydney University, School of Orthoptics, as well as numerous publications, conference presentations and educational seminars.

 Vision and Driving Assessments include: